Ffloriel/CRISPRAligner/README.md

 ### CRISPR Repeat Regions

-CRISPRAligner identifies three different CRISPR repeat regions in *Erwinia amylovora*:
+CRISPRAligner identifies different CRISPR repeat regions depending on the bacteria:

+For *Erwinia amylovora*:
 1. **CRR1**: Consensus sequence `GTGTTCCCCGCGTGAGCGGGGATAAACCG`
 2. **CRR2**: Consensus sequence `GTGTTCCCCGCGTATGCGGGGATAAACCG`
 3. **CRR4**: Consensus sequence `GTTCACTGCCGTACAGGCAGCTTAGAAA`

+For *Phytobacter* species:
+1. **CRR1**: Consensus sequence `GTGTTCCCCGCGCGAGCGGGGATAAACCG`
+2. **CRR2**: Consensus sequence `GTGTTCCCCGCGCCAGCGGGGATAAACCG`
+(CRR4 is not present in Phytobacter)

 Other bacteria will have different consensus sequences, which can be specified through the configuration system.

+### Frame-Based CRISPR Detection

+CRISPRAligner now groups CRISPR arrays into frames based on spatial proximity:

+1. CRISPR repeats of the same type (e.g., CRR1) are grouped into a frame if they are within a maximum distance (default: 20,000 bp)
+2. Repeats separated by more than the maximum distance are considered separate arrays and assigned different letter suffixes (e.g., CRR1A, CRR1B)
+3. Each frame is processed separately for alignment and analysis
+4. Results can be combined across frames for comprehensive analysis

+This approach preserves the biological reality that spatially separate CRISPR arrays of the same type are functionally distinct units.

 ### Analysis Process

 1. **Finding**: Sequences are scanned for matches to CRISPR repeat consensus sequences
+2. **Framing**: Repeats are grouped into spatial frames (e.g., CRR1A, CRR1B)
-2. **Extraction**: Spacers between repeats are extracted
+3. **Extraction**: Spacers between repeats are extracted
-3. **Alignment**: Spacers are aligned across different genomes
+4. **Alignment**: Spacers are aligned across different genomes, separately for each frame
-4. **Combination**: Results from different CRR types are combined for comparative analysis
+5. **Combination**: Results from different frames are combined for comparative analysis

 ## License